 This Coffee cake melts in your mouth.
 It’s tender, and buttery, with hints of warm tart cranberries and sweet apricots in a succulent rich caramel glaze!
 This is a “double dog dare ya to eat just one slice” type of cake!

 Look at this cake!
 It’s the perfect sponge cake…to quote my English ancestors!
 It really is a beautiful blend of sponge and coffee cake!
 Honestly look at those beautiful Fall colors!
-Let’s not forget about the crunchy delicious chopped pecans nestled in amongst that glorious fruit!
+Let’s not forget about the crunchy delicious chopped pecans nestled in among that glorious fruit!

 If you’re not a huge frosting fan…this cake was made with you in mind!